Bard on the Beach is a very popular Shakespearean theatre festival in Vancouver. It normally takes place at Vanier Park from June until early autumn.

-The Bard-B-Q & Fireworks event takes place during the Celebration of Light Festival on the last two Saturdays and last Wednesday prior to the BC Day Long Weekend at the beginning of August.
-Tickets cost between around $100 and $135 and include a play, BBQ dinner, live entertainment and views of the fireworks in English Bay.
+The Bard Fireworks events usually take place during the Celebration of Light Festival on the last two Saturdays and last Wednesday prior to the BC Day Long Weekend.
+There is live entertainment each day and private views of the fireworks in English Bay.

 Bard Tips & Recommendations

 TIP #2: Consider combining your trip to see a Shakespearean show with other activities in the area.
 The Vancouver Maritime Museum, H.R.
 MacMillan Space Centre and the Museum of Vancouver are all right next door, also in Vanier Park.
-Kitsilano Beach is also just down the way in one direction, Granville Island is not far in the other, and the whole area is connected by the False Creek Seawall, which is a perfect place for a pre-show stroll or cycle.
+Kitsilano Beach is also just down the way in one direction and Granville Island isn’t far in the other.
+The whole area is connected by the False Creek Seawall which is perfect for a pre-show stroll or cycle.

 About Bard on the Beach

-As a not-for-profit theatre, Bard on the Beach employs about thirty talented actors each year, plus a large team of theatrical wizards working behind the scenes, all of whom are supported by an army of over 200 dedicated volunteers.
+As a not-for-profit theatre, the theatre company employs about 30 talented actors each year, plus a large team of theatrical wizards working behind the scenes.
+Supporting the staff is an army of over 200 dedicated volunteers.

-Since its beginning, over 1.5 million people have enjoyed the Bard on the Beach shows, including over 90,000 spectators per season in recent years.
+Since its founding, over 1.5 million people have enjoyed the Bard on the Beach shows, including over 90,000 spectators per season in recent years.

 For more information and to buy tickets, check out the official Bard on the Beach Shakespeare Festival website.